Ford, UAW launch two-year pilot to cut blue-collar medical costs

 By tackling problems earlier, Ford can lower its healthcare costs, Mulloy told reporters during a media briefing at the company’s headquarters.
 That could help the UAW trust, which assumes the burden of healthcare for Ford’s unionized workers once they retire.

-The UAW trust spends $4.5 billion a year on healthcare for 800,000 retirees from General Motors Co (GM.N), Ford and Chrysler Group LLC FIA.MI.
+The UAW trust spends $4.5 billion a year on healthcare for 800,000 retirees from General Motors Co, Ford and Chrysler Group LLC.

-The pilot is modeled after a program at Boeing Co (BA.N), where Alan Mulally was a top executive before joining Ford as its CEO in 2006.
+The pilot is modeled after a program at Boeing Co, where Alan Mulally was a top executive before joining Ford as its CEO in 2006.
 In the Boeing program, medical costs for the participating workers fell 17 percent after two years.

 Participation in the pilot is voluntary and workers will be recommended to the program by their doctors.
 Only non-Medicare eligible retirees can join the pilot program.